 The University of Rochester’s Department of Public Safety is committed to ensuring the safety and wellbeing of everyone in the University community.
-Explore our website to learn more about our mission, our services, and how we maintain safety on our campuses.
+Please explore our website to learn more about our mission, services, and how we maintain safety on our campuses.

 Call or text (585) 275-3333

 Welcome to the University of Rochester Department of Public Safety website.
 As we start a new academic semester, DPS also begins a new chapter with a change to our leadership.
 We will continue working hard to keep our campuses safe using the highest levels of training, professionalism, collaboration, and transparency.
 We continue to increase the diversity of the department and we hear you—our students, faculty, staff, patients, and visitors—and will act upon your concerns and suggestions.